In the following article, we’re going to discuss the different types of enterprise applications, take a closer look at the...

 1. Ideation and Brainstorming

 The first step in the software product development process is creating a comprehensive vision for the product or service.
 One very effective method is organizing a brainstorming session or ideation workshop with your team and, if applicable, the software agency you’re planning to work with.
 Your goal is to dig deep into what the product seeks to offer its users, how it will fill the market need, and how you are planning to differentiate yourself from the competition.

 2. Requirements Gathering & Feasibility Analysis

 Now that you know what the software product will offer, it’s time to conduct a feasibility analysis.
-It is a thorough study of both technical and business factors that can all influence the outcome of your software development project.
-This includes areas such as the expected product launch deadline, software development budget, as well as key project milestones, and the estimated ROI.
+It is a thorough study of both technical and business factors that can all influence your software development project’s outcome.
+This includes areas such as the expected product launch deadline, software development budget, key project milestones, and the estimated ROI.
 You must ensure that you’ve covered all aspects of your product development.
-Especially as, according to a report by ApiumHub, the number one issue that disrupts software delivery deadlines is unrealistic expectations (according to 14.45% of respondents).
+Especially, according to a report by ApiumHub, the number one issue that disrupts software delivery deadlines is unrealistic expectations (according to 14.45% of respondents).
 These can be prevented by putting in the work before a single design or line of code has been drafted.

 3. UI/UX & Design

 Based on the documentation, your designers will now begin drafting initial visual concepts for your product.
 Once you accept the direction presented in the wireframes, they will work on high-fidelity prototypes.
 After each design module is finalized, they will pass on the designs and documentation to the development team.

 4. Development and Coding

 Development and coding is the longest stage in the software product development process.
 It’s about translating product requirements into an actual, usable product.
 Developers have to make sure that the code corresponds to product specifications and meets the stakeholders’ expectations.
 However, if all previous stages were carefully executed and the programmers ended up with a clear SRS document, which they can follow closely, the coding phase should go smoothly.